 Alongside the possibility to sue governments when they take climate action, fossil fuel corporations may also get a new say over EU climate and energy policies through so-called Regulatory Cooperation – part of the EU-US trade talks.

 The proposals outlined in the TTIP negotiations, would involve proofing new regulations for the trade and investment friendliness, seeking 'harmonisation' of standards, and providing new opportunities for the US government and US and EU fossil fuel lobbyists to slow down or weaken the development of legislation to protect the climate even before the European Parliament or Member States see them.

 Meanwhile measures, such as labelling, to incentivise more climate-friendly policies could be challenged as 'technical barriers to trade' under current proposals

 ''Under TTIP proposals now on the table, government policies to incentivize more environmentally sustainable goods and services—even with voluntary labelling—can be challenged as illegal "technical" trade barriers.
 Countries that lose such cases could face millions in sanctions unless they eliminate the regulations.''
 Joseph Stiglitz, Nobel laureate

-TTIP is a product of lobbying by big business and it is no surprise that this lobbying includes the major oil and gas companies and their lobby associations.
-Already, they have used the negotiations for TTIP, and the proposed EU – Canada free trade agreement (CETA) to undermine climate action by acting to prevent adequate EU regulation of tar sands (see Dirty deals: How trade talks threaten to undermine EU climate policies and bring tar sands to Europe) Now, companies like Chevron and BP are pushing for TTIP to continue Europe's fossil fuel dependency.
+EU-US trade talks are a product of lobbying by big business and it is no surprise that this lobbying includes the major oil and gas companies and their lobby associations.
+Already, they have used the negotiations for TTIP, and the proposed EU – Canada free trade agreement (CETA) to undermine climate action by acting to prevent adequate EU regulation of tar sands (see Dirty deals: How trade talks threaten to undermine EU climate policies and bring tar sands to Europe) Now, companies like Chevron and BP will continue to push for more trade agreements to continue Europe's fossil fuel dependency.